shin-iwa/proto/README.md

 <img width="1000" alt="screen1" src="https://user-images.githubusercontent.com/66307522/93202826-531c4600-f78e-11ea-8531-d0a497e10911.png">

 # About
 This app is Novel Posting site.
 You can use full systems!
-It,s possible to read all novels.
+It's possible to read all novels.
 But if you write new novels, please make an account.

 # Technology used
 This application uses the following open source packages: